cmsodi/satdh/articles/SpaceX-Starlink-revolutionizing-connectivity/index.md

 ### Improved Quality of Service

 <img class="featured-image" src="pic.jpg" style="width: 50%; height:100%; float: left; padding-right:1rem; object-fit:cover; object-position:55% 50%;" alt="alt text">
-Starlink has made improvements to the quality of service for all aspects of a connection, including response time, loss, signal-to-noise ratio, crosstalk, echo, interrupts, frequency response, loudness levels, and more.
+Starlink has made improvements to the quality of service for all aspects of a connection, including response time, loss, signal-to-noise ratio, crosstalk, echo, interrupts, frequency response, loudness levels and more.
 These improvements are due to the use of low-latency satellites, which are placed in low-Earth orbit.
 This allows for faster speeds and more reliable connections.
 Additionally, Starlink has implemented a number of technologies to reduce latency, such as beam forming and adaptive routing.
 This ensures that users get the best possible connection, no matter where they are located.

 ### New Opportunities for Innovation